How long has the company offered the Matching Gifts for Education program?

 - U.S.-based public and private elementary and secondary schools

 - U.S.-based private and public not-for-profit, degree-granting, two- and four-year colleges or universities, graduate schools, dental, medical or law schools, and vocational or technical schools accredited by a nationally recognized regional accrediting association or listed in the Higher Education Directory of Colleges and Universities published by the U.S. Office of Education

 - Alumni foundations, fund raising entities or support groups (PTA, PTO, PTSA, etc.) must be affiliated with a qualifying U.S.-based school and have a separate 501(c)(3) status or comparable tax-exempt determination

-- The gift is recognized as tax deductible by the Internal Revenue Service and the institution is not a private foundation defined by Section 509(a) of the Internal Revenue code
+- The gift is recognized as an individual tax-deductible charitable contribution as defined by Section 170(c) of the Internal Revenue code and the institution is not a private foundation as defined by Section 509(a) of the Internal Revenue code.

 NOTE: Organizations whose programs discriminate based on race/ethnicity, color, national origin, ancestry, sex/gender, gender identity/expression, sexual orientation, marital/parental status, pregnancy/childbirth or related conditions, religion, creed, age, disability, genetic information, military service/veteran status, disabled veteran, recently separated veteran, other protected veteran, Armed Forces service medal veteran, or any other characteristic protected by law are not eligible for funding

 What is a 501 (c) (3)?

 A 501(c)(3) is a section of the Federal Tax Code that establishes the criteria for tax-exempt charitable organizations.
 An organization must have this status in order to receive a matching gift.
 This status allows donations to be tax-deductible.
 Recent changes in IRS law require that we also verify public charity status.